 • Vegetables: these are eaten raw: cherry tomatoes, carrots, cauliflower, radishes, cucumbers, and others or fried (chips and homemade fries).

 There is no obligation to drink alcoholic beverages.
 Actually, you can drink still or mineral waters or some sodas.
-Regarding the alcoholic beverage, there are different teams.
+Regarding alcoholic beverages, there are different teams.
 There is a team more casual where people would drink some beers or some pastis.
 There is a middle-range team where people would consume some wine or cocktails with some chartreuse for example.
 Finally, there is a classy team, where people would drink some champagne (I invented the concept of teams in that case to create a controversial blog post).
 Personally, I like to drink either white wine from Alsace or some Clairette de Die (close to champagne but way cheaper).